DJ LeMahieu Player Props: Yankees vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants had a 3.89 team ERA that ranked 15th across all MLB pitching staffs.
+- The Giants had a 3.89 team ERA that ranked 15th among all MLB pitching staffs.

-- The Giants surrendered the fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combined to surrender 132 home runs (0.8 per game), the first-fewest in baseball.

-- Cobb makes his first start of the season for the Giants.
+- Stripling starts for the first time this season for the Giants.

-- The 35-year-old right-hander last appeared Wednesday, Oct.
-5 against the San Diego Padres, when he started and went five innings.
+- In his last appearance on Saturday, Oct.
+1, the 33-year-old righty started the game and went six scoreless innings against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.